+is a fraud indicator.
+While

-- When the amount of loss and the club is known, the following options are available: - Corresponding increasing and decreasing journal entries may be considered to identify the club's loss, and a theft loss account may even be created to separately track the transaction.
-Corresponding increasing and decreasing entries will identify the loss but will have no net effect on the club's account. - Some clubs may want to document a theft loss as an expense and place the other side of the transaction in another account that they are willing to reduce, decreasing the club's account. - Some ASBs may choose to account for this type of transaction within their cash over-short account. - When the amount of loss and the club is unknown, an increasing and decreasing estimated journal entry may be considered to minimally identify an estimated loss and may be recorded within some miscellaneous account type.
+- Some clubs may want to document a theft loss as an expense and place the other side of the transaction in another account that they are willing to reduce, decreasing the club's account. - Some ASBs may choose to account for this type of transaction within their cash over-short account. - When the amount of loss and the club is unknown, an increasing and decreasing estimated journal entry may be considered to minimally identify an estimated loss and may be recorded within some miscellaneous account type.